DeSisto School: Controversies

 Quite early on, the school had problems with the Massachusetts Commonwealth Department of Education which withdrew its accreditation after questions arose about the school's treatment of "special needs" students.
 The school sued in 1983 and won back its accreditation.

 In 1986, the DeSisto School received national media attention with the case of Heather Burdick from Old Bridge, New Jersey.
-Burdick had been sent to the Stockbridge campus and she told people from her hometown disturbing stories about the school.
-A group of parents from Burdick's hometown tied yellow ribbons around trees, and started a "Free Heather" movement.
+Burdick, a student at the Stockbridge campus, told disturbing stories about the school to people from her hometown.
+A group of parents from Old Bridge tied yellow ribbons around trees and started a "Free Heather" movement.
 They sought to sue the DeSisto School for illegally detaining Burdick, but the action failed.
-Heather Burdick's parents then sued their neighbors for invasion of privacy, libel, and slander.
-The DeSisto School subsequently successfully counter sued, and after recovering $550,000 in legal expenses, was awarded $41,000 for damages.
-The group of parents then attempted to sue Burdick for misrepresenting her circumstances.
-In 1990 Burdick's parents were awarded $259,000 in damages for emotional distress and invasion of privacy.
+Burdick's parents then sued their neighbors for invasion of privacy, libel, and slander.
+The DeSisto School subsequently successfully counter sued the Old Bridge parents group.
+After recovering $550,000 in legal expenses, the school was awarded $41,000 for damages.
+The Old Bridge parents group then attempted to sue Burdick for misrepresenting her circumstances.
+In 1990 Burdick's parents won their counter suit and were awarded $259,000 in damages for emotional distress and invasion of privacy.

 On November 15, 1988, The Boston Globe reported that Michael DeSisto, and the DeSisto School had been sued 23 times for breach of contract and fraud.
 The same Globe article also reported that Michael DeSisto denied falsifying records of the Howey campus' graduation rates.

 In 1988 the Orlando Sentinel reported that the DeSisto School's claim of accreditation by the National Association of Independent Schools was false.
 Michael DeSisto responded that "low-level staff members were responsible".
 Mike DeSisto's résumé also stated he had been a faculty member at Elmira College, in Elmira, New York, and at Adelphi University, in Garden City, New York, when he had never had been a faculty member at either institution.
 DeSisto also claimed he had worked as a consultant for the Free University of New York at Stony Brook.
 According to Jeremy Weis, an official with the New York Bureau of Academic Information and Reports, the state agency with which all universities must register, "I've never heard of this university".
 Elmira payroll supervisor Mary Fetyko said, "DeSisto never worked there."
 At Adelphi, administrator Margaret Elaine Wittman said, "there are no records of DeSisto having been a faculty member, the man is completely foreign to us, the fact that he would say this on his vita is incredible."